abiolarasheed/test-assignment/README.md

 # Usage
-To start the app please not that the dev server will not work fine with this settup due to the event loop
+To start the app please note that the dev server will not work fine with this setup due to the event loop

 ```bash